greenhousestereo/greenhousestereo/_pages/music.md

 ## Listen
 Green House Stereo is tentatively planning to record a demo album in April of 2019.
 This demo will be made available here when it is released.

 We happily and proudly provide our music for free.
-If you like what you hear, please consider some of our material (when available).
+If you like what you hear, please consider purchasing some of our material (when available).
 If you're interested in using our music in some of your own work, please seek permission first.

 ## Watch
 {% include video id="zx64tzOSiSM" provider="youtube" %}